yesodweb/yesodweb.com-content/page/quickstart.md

 The Yesod team strongly recommends using [the stack build tool](https://github.com/commercialhaskell/stack#readme) for developing with stack.
 There are other build tools available in the Haskell world which will likely work with Yesod, but stack provides the easiest experience.
 To get started:

 1. Follow the [installation instructions for stack](https://github.com/commercialhaskell/stack/wiki/Downloads) to get stack.
+2. Create a new scaffolded site: `stack new my-project yesod-sqlite && cd my-project`
+    * NOTE: Use `stack templates` to see other available Yesod scaffoldings.
-2. Install the yesod command line tool: `stack install yesod-bin cabal-install --install-ghc`
+3. Install the yesod command line tool: `stack install yesod-bin cabal-install --install-ghc`
-3. Create a new scaffolded site: `stack exec -- yesod init --bare && stack init`
 4. Build libraries: `stack build`
 5. Launch devel server: `stack exec -- yesod devel`
 6. View your Yesod site at [http://localhost:3000/](http://localhost:3000/)